-PHOTOS: Check out all these Oscar-nominated films that were shot around Georgia
+MOVIES FILMED IN GEORGIA: Check out all these Oscar-nominated films that were shot around Georgia

 There's a reason Atlanta is called the Hollywood of the South: if you haven't seen a yellow crew sign or two in the past few years, you're not looking hard enough.
-40 films and TV shows shot around Georgia in February alone.
+And it's not just quantity, it's quality.

+This year, multiple films made in Georgia are nominated for Academy Awards, continuing an impressive recent trend.

-In 2018, a handful of films nominated for Academy Awards were shot around the Peach State.
+Of the films nominated for Oscars this year three were shot around Georgia.

-You can watch The 90th Academy Awards Sunday at 8 p.m.
+You can watch The 91st Academy Awards Sunday at 8 p.m.
 LIVE on Channel 2!
-CLICK HERE for everything you need to know about the Oscars leading up to the big night!

-Here are those nominees plus some previously nominated films that were also shot around Georgia:
+Here are some previously-nominated films that were also shot around Georgia, with a look at their Peach State filming locations both on-screen and in real life!

 Baby Driver